- Sermon Notes

 1 Corinthians 3:19, The wisdom of this world is foolishness before God.

-- In this parable the sower is Jesus, the field is now the world (38), the good seeds are the children of the Kingdom, the tares are the children of the evil one.
+- In this parable the sower is Jesus, the field is now the world (38), the good seeds are the children of the Kingdom, the tares are the children of

 - He gives two seed types and two sowers, good see sown by the Son of Man and bad sown by the enemy; these are sown alongside each other in the world.

 - The good seed is wheat and is fruitful, the tares are not.

 - The fact that the good seed is sown into the world by Jesus speaks to an intentionality of the Sower.

 - The seed that has been sown in this parable…is you!
 Children of God.
 If you are here today and you are in Christ, trusting in Jesus, accepting

 Him as Lord and Savior, filled with the Holy Spirit…Jesus has planted you in this world.

 - This means that those in Christ are not here in the world by accident, but rather, positioned and placed by the Lord Himself for a purpose.

 Psalm 1:1-3, How blessed is the man who does not walk in the counsel of the wicked, nor stand in the path of sinners, nor sit in the seat of scoffers!
 But his delight is in the law of the Lord, and in His law he meditates day and night.
 He will be like a tree firmly planted by streams of water, which yields its fruit in its season and its leaf does not wither; and in whatever he does, he prospers.